 Step 1.
 Get the Rufus tool and for convenience, you can copy the files in the same folder.

 Don’t touch other settings unless you need to.
-Btw here are basic explanations of the settings.
+Please refer to the explanations given in this article for basic Rufus settings.
 (In descending order)

-- Partition System: Each option works fine.
-GPT partition system can be seen on newer laptop and desktop computers.
+- Partition System: Each option works well.
+The GPT partition system is commonly seen on newer laptops and desktop computers.

-- File System: The default is FAT32, But NTFS works fine.
+- File System: The default is FAT32, but NTFS can also be used.

 Linux (Ubuntu and rest)

 The same tool like Rufus can help to make a bootable USB from a Linux image.

-step 1. download the android operating system image.
+1. Get any of the android operating system images.